-There are 2 abstractions in the catchment and neither of them are 'at risk'.
-As these abstractions don't represent a significant proportion of their corresponding resources, it is unlikely that they are affecting any aspect of water quality in this shellfish area.
+There are 11 abstractions in the Republic of Ireland portion of the catchment, 6 of which are 'at risk' due to the high ratio of the abstractions to their corresponding resources.
+It is possible that these abstractions are decreasing the available dilution capacity downstream.
+However, it is unlikely that this is affecting shellfish water quality in this shellfish area.